 Our first Noise Action Plan covered the period from 2010 to 2015, and our second from 2014 to 2018.
 This is our third Noise Action Plan covering the period 2019 to 2024 and where applicable, includes actions beyond this time period.
 Consultation on our draft Noise Action Plan ran for 12 weeks from the 10th July 2018 until the 2nd October 2018.

 Thank you to everybody who took the time to comment on the draft Noise Action Plan.
-We will collate all responses made during this consultation and update where appropriate based on feedback received.
-A full consultation report will be provided as an appendix in the final Noise Action Plan (2019 – 2024).
-Thank you for reading and providing us with your feedback.
+We have collated all responses made during the consultation and have updated this Noise Action Plan where appropriate based on feedback received.
+A full consultation report has been provided as an appendix in this final Noise Action Plan.

 General Noise Topics